p-rivero/DiscordAudioStream/README.md

 # How do I use it?

-First, [download](https://github.com/p-rivero/DiscordAudioStream/releases) and extract the program.
+First, download the program from the [GitHub releases page](https://github.com/p-rivero/DiscordAudioStream/releases).
 You should be able to execute it directly without installing anything.

 The following steps depend on what you want to do.